-Now that you’ve been able to identify your audience your next step is to find out their needs and then evolve a solution based on this need in form of content.
+Now that you’ve been able to identify your audience your next step is to find out their needs and then evolve a solution based on this need in form of a piece of content.

 One of the easiest ways to find out the needs of your target audience is to follow through their search history, by doing a keyword research.

 Find out, what exactly are they searching for on the internet?
 What keywords are they using to search for these things?